Tasmania - Weather Rules

 Just before dusk, the wind picked up to the point we decided to take refuge in front of the tent to make our pizza dinner.
 Little did we know how enticing the residual pepperoni smell would be to furry critters lurking in their burrows just waiting for nightfall.

 Nivaun was still locking up the bikes for the night, and the Quolls couldn’t wait any longer.
 They burst on to the scene full of curiosity, zipping back and forth all around our tent, excited by the smells, and I think just generally full of themselves.
 It was hilarious to watch them dart back and forth, jumping erratically like cats on too much catnip.
-Our food and trash was stored in scent bags inside our panniers, so we set our bike alarms, just be sure they weren’t raided during the night.
+Our food and trash was stored in scent bags inside our panniers, so we set our bike alarms, just to be sure they weren’t raided during the night.

 Summer Weather ~ Tasmanian-style